chengweng0410/Credit_Card_Churn_Analytic/README.md

 * Customers, existing and churned
 * Demograhpic info - age, marital status, number of dependent, education level and income
 * Credit card account information - (transcation count, transaction amount, revolving balance) in the past 12 months, tenure and credit limit

+One thing to take note is that the dataset is with imbalance sample where 8700 records are existing customers and 1627 records are churned customers.

+## Data Cleaning

+Based on the given dataset, it is ready to use for analysis.

+## EDA